Environment Social and economic

 FRAME, VOICE, REPORT!
-(FVR) is a s a fund for civil society organizations with the objective of strengthening awareness and engagement among EU citizens in relation to the Global Goals.
+(FVR) is a fund for civil society organizations with the objective of strengthening awareness and engagement among EU citizens in relation to the Global Goals.
 FVR has financed DEAR actions (Development Education and Awareness Raising) of European civil society organizations in order to raise awareness and increase engagement of EU citizens in the efforts towards realizing the SDGs with a special focus on gender, migration and climate change.
 The program is implemented in Belgium, Spain, Denmark, Finland, France, Italy and the Netherlands.lessmore

 Slovakia Business for Development Cooperation / Rozvojmajstri: Project Review

 UNDP, Regional Bureau for Europe and the CIS, Istanbul Regional Hub

 The project aimed to increase the involvement of Slovak private sector in international financial institutions (IFIs) and intergovernmental organizations (IGOs) projects/tenders and increase their capacity for active engagement in development cooperation.lessmore